Field Work and Internships

 Outside internships are coordinated through the Field Work Office, which places about 500 students each year in community organizations, nonprofits, government agencies, human services organizations, and businesses.
 Most of these placements are in the Poughkeepsie area, but the office also places students in New York City (particularly students interested in publishing, the fashion industry, or entertainment) and Albany (particularly students interested in government and public policy).
 To get an idea of the types of placements, visit the Field Work website.

 Both the Field Work Office and the Career Development Office offer multiple resources to help students secure summer internships.
-Field Work's Community Fellows Program places 20 students each summer in Poughkeepsie-area human service agencies that promote social justice, ranging from the Children's Media Project, an intensive program in media activism for youth at risk, to Grace Smith House, a shelter for battered women and their children.
+The Field Work's Community Fellows Program places students each summer in Poughkeepsie-area human service agencies that promote social justice, ranging from the Spark Media Project, an intensive program in media activism for youth at risk, to Grace Smith House, a shelter for battered women and their children.